 Using Access Groups to Delegate Administration of Pools and Farms in Horizon Console By default, automated desktop pools, manual desktop pools, and farms are created in the root access group, which appears as / or Root(/) in Horizon Console.
 Published desktop pools and application pools inherit their farm's access group.
 You can create access groups under the root access group to delegate the administration of specific pools or farms to different administrators.

-Manage Administrators Users who have the Administrators role can use Horizon Console to add and remove administrator users and groups.
+Manage Administrators Users who have the Manage Roles and Permissions privilege can use Horizon Console to add and remove administrator users and groups.

 Manage and Review Permissions You can use Horizon Console to add, delete, and review permissions for specific administrator users and groups, roles, and access groups.

 Manage and Review Access Groups You can use Horizon Console to add and delete access groups and to review the desktop pools and machines in a particular access group.

 Manage Custom Roles You can use Horizon Console to add, modify, and delete custom roles.